vegos/amnvolt_v3_firmware/V2_vs_V3/README.md

 To eliminate noticeable 50Hz hum on the V2, the signal generator’s ground had to be connected to the line-in ground of the sound card.
 The V3 didn’t exhibit any hum.

+**Note that** I’m not an RF or electronics expert — just a regular guy trying to understand the performance of two receivers in a real-world setup.
+My goal was not to perform a lab-grade scientific comparison, but a practical evaluation that reflects my actual use case.

 ---

 ## Audio Signal Comparison